 Soil Priming can be considered an influence on SOM, biochemical adjustment, and enhanced tolerance to stresses.
 Universal™ and Nutri-Plus™ in combination will promote protein production for transporting, chelation, and balanced nutrient cycling for biology.

-Soil priming using Universal™ and Nutri-Plus™ can support the efficiency of enhancers, activators, and promoters such as electron transport chains that complete processes such as the citric acid cycle (KREBS CYCLE).
+Soil priming using an amino acid fertilizer like Nutri-Plus™ and Universal™ can support the efficiency of enhancers, activators, and promoters such as electron transport chains that complete processes such as the citric acid cycle (KREBS CYCLE).

 “KREBS CYCLE – the sequence of reactions by which most living cells generate energy during the process of aerobic respiration.
 It takes place in the mitochondria, consuming oxygen, producing carbon dioxide and water as waste products, and converting ADP to energy-rich ATP.”